tombolano/modbus_client/README.md

 > **Note**
 >
-> This is a fork of https://github.com/KrystianD/modbus_client to make a Python package which can be installed with `pip`, and also with some other minor changes and fixes.
+> This is a fork of https://github.com/KrystianD/modbus_client to make a Python package which can be installed with `pip`, and also with some other minor changes.

 Device oriented Modbus client.
 As opposed to bare modbus clients, it focuses on data meaning and data types.
 Uses pymodbus under the hood.